Screen Printing vs Digital Printing

 · Environmentally Friendly: The digital printing process doesn’t require a lot of different materials, equipment or chemicals.
 This means there is less waste and no worry of chemical disposal.

 So, which process works best for you?
-The digital vs. screen printing debate can be easily settled by analyzing your project’s needs.
+The screen printing vs. digital printing debate can be easily settled by analyzing your project’s needs.
 Here are a few questions to ask yourself when deciding between the two processes.

 How Many Items Do I Want to Order?